chopperdaddy/docker-ethscriptions-indexer/README.md

 ## Contributing

 Contributions to this Docker-based fork are welcome.
 Whether it's bug reports, feature suggestions, or code contributions, please feel free to get involved.

----

-Ensure you replace `<your-fork>` with the actual username and repository name where your fork is hosted.
-This README assumes you have a `.env.sample` file for users to copy from; if your sample environment file is named differently, adjust the instructions accordingly.